jahudka/dicc/readme.md

  - supports _dynamic_ services which are known to the container, but must be registered manually in order to be available as dependencies to other services
+ - compiles to regular TypeScript which you can easily examine to see what's going on under the hood
  - on top of injecting simple dependencies, supports a few other injection schemes, based on the declared type of the argument being injected:
    - `Promise<T>` - will inject a Promise for an async service without waiting